Hakkō ichiu: Background

-The term was coined early in the 20th century by the Nichiren Buddhist activist and nationalist Tanaka Chigaku, who cobbled it from parts of a statement attributed in the chronicle Nihon Shoki to legendary first Emperor Jimmu at the time of his ascension.
+The term was coined early in the 20th century by the Nichiren Buddhist activist and nationalist Tanaka Chigaku, who cobbled it from parts of a statement attributed in the chronicle Nihon Shoki to legendary first Emperor Jimmu at the time of his accession.
 (Note: As early as 1928, the Japanese editorials were already preaching the theme of the hakkō ichiu without using the specific term.)
 The emperor's full statement reads: (八紘を掩うて宇と為さん, "Hakkō wo ooute ie to nasan") (in the original kanbun: 掩八紘而爲宇), and means: "I shall cover the eight directions and make them my abode".
 The term (八紘, hakkō), meaning "eight crown cords" ("crown cords" being the hanging decorations of the (冕冠, benkan), a traditional Chinese-style crown), was a metaphor for (八方, happō), or "eight directions".
 (Note: The kun'yomi-reading ie for the on'yomi-reading (宇, u) is now defunct, but at the time of the Nihon Shoki, readings were not yet fixed in the way that was later to become the case.
 Rather, any meaning associated with a Chinese character as used in Chinese was in theory available as a reading, as evidenced by the sometimes-extreme variation in the writing of even common words in the Nihon Shoki.)

-Despite its original universalist meaning, according to the principle of "ichi soku issai, issai soku ichi (one is inseparable from the whole and vice versa)", Tanaka interpreted it as justification for imperialism.
+Despite its original universalist meaning, according to the principle of ichi soku issai, issai soku ichi ("one is inseparable from the whole and vice-versa"), Tanaka interpreted it as justification for imperialism.
 To stop this imperialist reinterpretation from spreading, Koyama Iwao (1905–1993), disciple of Nishida, and drawing off the Flower Adornment Sutra, proposed to substitute the words "to be included or to find a place" for the last two characters ("to make them my abode").
-That move was rejected by the military circles of the nationalist right.
+That move was rejected by military circles of the nationalist right.